deepcausality-rs/deep_causality/README.md

 ## 🛠️ Cargo & Make

-Cargo works as expected, but in addition to cargo, a makefile exists that abstracts over a number of additional tools you may have to install before all make commands work:
+Cargo works as expected, but in addition to cargo, a makefile exists that abstracts over several additional tools you may have to install before all make commands work:

 * [clippy](https://github.com/rust-lang/rust-clippy)